-Kamptal gets its name from the river Kamp, that flows directly through it, and is also home to Austria’s largest wine-producing town, Langenlois.
-With a vineyard area of 3,802 hectares, Kamptal is one of the most successful wine regions in Austria, and boasts a high proportion of outstanding, quality wine producers.
-Culture and tourism also play a significant role and effective from the 2008 vintage, the Kamptal DAC defines wines made from Grüner Veltliner or Riesling in two styles, a classic-styled medium-bodied wine and a rich, opulent dry Reserve style.
+Named after the river Kamp that runs through it, the Kamptal’s principal town is Langenlois, Austria’s largest wine-producing town.
+Kamptal is one of the most successful wine regions in Austria, and boasts a high proportion of outstanding, high quality wine producers.
+Culture and tourism also enjoy particular prominence here.
+Since the 2008 vintage, the designation Kamptal DAC has been used to label Grüner Veltliner and Riesling produced in classic-to-middleweight styles and as dense, dry Reserve wines.

 Leading viticultural towns